 - China-EU two-way trade in the first 10 months of 2021 was $558 billion compared to $479 billion in 2020.

 - The UK’s two-way trade figure with the EU is £308bn versus £302bn, which shows it’s failed to rebound post-Brexit trade deal.

-How have Brexit affected consumers?
+How has Brexit affected consumers?

-Consumers on the whole have been very cautious, but optimism is growing.
-The media headlines were very gloomy but confidence in the post-Brexit UK is growing.
+Consumers, on the whole, have been very cautious, but optimism is growing.
+The media headlines were very gloomy, but confidence in the post-Brexit UK is growing.

-How have Brexit affected businesses?
+How has Brexit affected businesses?

 Business owners are saying that the reality of trading outside the Single Market and Customs Union has been challenging in many ways.

 They have experienced a huge drop in sales, their business has been rendered uncompetitive in Europe, and things have been very frustrating and scary.